viveksck/Text-Tools/README.md

 As a teacher, there's no reason you would want to do any of the above.
 I was just curious.
 The corpus is full of uncorrected OCR errors and has a suspicious number of quote marks, and a number of other issues that mean you should probably stick to the BNC / COCA / GSL or whatever you are using now.
-See here for the limitations

-So, unless you desperately want to make your own Fiction / 1890 / 3 gram list for some reason, I recommend you check out Charles Kelly's version of the US lists using v7/v10 - they're all nicely linked to example sentences. http://www.manythings.org/wordfrequency/
+See article below for the limitations.
+Unless you desperately want to make your own Fiction / 1890 / 3 gram list for some reason, I recommend you check out Charles Kelly's version of the US lists using v7/v10 - they're all nicely linked to example sentences. http://www.manythings.org/wordfrequency/

 Article PDF describing this tool available here: http://scholar.google.co.jp/citations?view_op=view_citation&hl=en&user=-ShxkTcAAAAJ&citation_for_view=-ShxkTcAAAAJ:9yKSN-GCB0IC

-ngramstripper2012.py
+3) ngramstripper2012.py
 ====================
 Google recently released new data, alphabetised and with POS.
 Work ongoing on an update.